Jane Lowery, MA, LGPC, Resident in Counseling

 If you find yourself grieving or struggling with any other mental health issues, I would be honored to help you process your emotions and find the path forward in life.

-Jane Lowery is a Resident in Counseling at Sarah Moore’s practice in Arlington, Virginia.
-She completed her Masters in Clinical Mental Health Counseling from Northwestern University in August 2023 and is obtaining her hours towards LPC licensure in Virginia.
+Jane Lowery is a Resident in Counseling at Sarah Moore’s practice in Arlington, Virginia and Washington, DC.
+She completed her Masters in Clinical Mental Health Counseling from Northwestern University in August 2023 and is obtaining her hours towards LPC licensure in Virginia and Washington, DC.
 Jane graduated from George Washington University with a bachelor’s degree in American Studies.